webgme/webgme/docs/meta_modeling/creating_the_meta_model.rst

 Additionally, since our goal is to build electrical circuits, we also need a :code:`Circuit` type.
 Later we will add sub-types of components corresponding to components such as ``Resistor``, ``Ground``, ``Capacitor``, ``Inductor``, etc.

-The video below shows how you can add these initial concepts as meta-nodes starting from your empty project.
+The video below shows how you can add these types as meta-nodes starting from your empty project.

 .. raw:: html

     <div style="position: relative; height: 0; overflow: hidden; max-width: 100%; height: auto; text-align: center;">
-        <iframe width="560" height="315" src="https://www.youtube.com/embed/LbwlUVcgvBk" frameborder="0" allowfullscreen></iframe>
+        <iframe width="560" height="315" src="https://www.youtube.com/embed/raf1gkglZTw" frameborder="0" allowfullscreen></iframe>
     </div>

 |